 7. Juki HZL-F600 Computerized Sewing and Quilting Machine

 The Juki HZL-F600 is a high-end computerized sewing machine.
 It is primarily used for people looking to make elaborate quilts.
 It can also be used for other large objects such as curtains and drapes.
-With over 100 positive ratings on Amazon, it’s a popular choice.
+Comparing sewing machines side by side, with over 100 positive ratings on Amazon, it’s a popular choice.

 8. Brother PQ1500SL Quilting and Sewing Machine